 How ETFs work

-An ETF often tracks a specific index such as the Standard & Poor’s 500 or the Nasdaq 100, meaning it holds positions in the index companies at their same relative weight in the index.
+ETFs most often track a specific index such as the Standard & Poor’s 500 or the Nasdaq 100, meaning it holds positions in the index companies at their same relative weights in the index.

 So by buying one share in the ETF, an investor effectively purchases a (tiny) share in all the assets held in the fund.